Vondugill Laugavegur Iceland

 Accommodation during the trek: Sleeping bag accommodation in mountain huts and huts (usually a comfortable and mixed lodging) and according to the itinerary and the conditions, at the peak of the season a few nights might be spent in spacious double tents equipped with comfortable mattresses.
 Showers are available in some huts, not all.

 Each day a 4x4 vehicle carries the luggage and the food from hut to hut.
 We do not see this vehicle during the day, because it takes tracks that we rarely encounter.
 Someone feeling tired one day can make the trip with the driver (often a friendly guide of our team) which will make him discover another aspect of the highlands.
-A 4x4 assistance vehicle carries the luggage, food supplies and equipment between shelters and camps.
-We do not see this vehicle during the day, because it takes tracks that we rarely encounter.
-Someone feeling tired one day can make the trip with the driver (often a friendly guide of our team) which will make him discover another aspect of the highlands.
 Our carbon impact is lower because the kilometric average of the vehicle does not exceed 30km / day.

 Preparation of the trip and notes: This is an assisted hut to hut trekking.
 At the peak of the season, we might camp for a night or two.
 The level of walking is moderate to sustained.
 You only carry a light bag containing what you need for the day.
 This trek does not present any serious difficulty for people in good physical shape having at least some experience of long walks in the mountains.
 An experienced guide leads the trek.
 This trek passes through totally desert areas.
 Most of the walking is off-trail, with ever-changing terrain conditions.
 Therefore, sturdy hiking shoes that fit well your feet are a must.
 Most days involve river crossing, so it is essential not to forget your sandals.
 See our kits list for more information.
 You hike 6-7 hours per day, on average, but it can be longer, depending on the weather, the average level of the group.
 The maximum altitude does not rise more than 1000m.
 The change of altitude for most days does not exceed 300 m.